 While GSF's mission has attracted customers, it must also be a sustainable operation covering its costs.
 Capital costs for the initial 10,000 square-foot operation were approximately \$1 million.
-GSF leases the building for about \$5 per-square-foot.
-One growing system capable of 7-8 tons/year of lettuce production costs about \$92,500, and occupies about 43,560 square feet which is about 1 acre of outside production.
+GSF leases the building for between \$4 and \$6 per-square-foot.
+One rack of equipment costs \$92,500.
 Milan recommends adding 20% on top of any capital costs for incidentals and growth opportunities.
-The facility also has ongoing operating expenses, the largest of which are packaging, electricity, and labor.
-GSF buys electricity at 10 cents per kWh (all carbon neutral) and is able to employ 10 individuals full-time.
-Farm technicians are paid hourly, starting at \$10, for an initial trial period before getting salary increases with performance.
+The facility also has ongoing operating expenses, the largest of which are electricity, growing medium, and labor.
+GSF buys electricity at 10 cents per kWH and is able to employ 10 individuals full-time.
+Farm technicians are paid hourly, starting at \$9.50, for an initial trial period before getting salary increases with performance.
 Floor supervisors are salaried, making over \$30,000 per year.
 In addition to these expenses, grow nutrients and seeds are also recurring expenses.
-Under these conditions, the facility has a 3- to 4-year payback, and GSF has been consulting and licensing their proven technology to other growers.
+Under these conditions, the facility has a 3- to 4-year payback, and GSF has been consulting and contracting their proven technology to other growers.

-Ultimately, Milan stresses two things about his facility that makes vertical hydroponics attractive to customers: 1) They are growing every day of the year; and 2) They are vertical farm-to-table and very local.
+Ultimately, Milan stresses two things about his facility that makes vertical hydroponics attractive to customers: 1) They are growing every day of the year; and 2) They are vertical farm-to-table and local.